nortikin/sverchok/docs/Unit_01/lesson_03.rst

 Using `modulo` and `integer division` to get grid coordinates
 -------------------------------------------------------------

-The next part will cover two mathematical concepts (operations), which tend to always join the party when we talk about periodic functions and stepwise increases.
+The next section will cover two mathematical concepts (operations), which tend to always join the party when we talk about periodic functions and stepwise increases.

 - modulo, or the symbol ``%``
 - integer division, or the symbol ``//``